dCache/dcache-book2/config-ReplicaManager.md

 3. The pool group `default` exists by default and does not need to be defined.

-4. To start the `replica` service restart DCACHE.
+4. To start the `replica` service restart dCache.

         [root] # dcache restart